 As The Oaks of Righteousness is a not-for-profit ministry organization, there are many needs to be addressed and ways you can contribute to its success.
 Review the options below and see which one appeals to you.

 Oaks of Righteousness will provide services to residents to help break the cycle of recidivism.

 Oaks of Righteousness is a non-profit, faith-based, residential facility that offers support for female ex-offenders who desire to make positive life changes and become productive members of society.

 Ways to Give

 Oaks of Righteousness is blessed to have 15-20 volunteers each week who serve the ministry by praying for the residents, mentoring, teaching Bible studies, or leading Christian small group recovery studies.
-The residents enjoy Wednesdays with their Personal Trainer and Wellness Coach.

 "For many years we have been teaching Bible studies and mentoring women in the Texas prison system, and have heard their pleas for help and transformation.
 Many of these women want to change their lives, but their options upon release are limited.
 This became our calling from God to establish a safe and stable Christian home for female ex-offenders."

 The Oaks of Righteousness ministry to establish such a residence began in 2012.

 Copyright © Oaks of Righteousness.
 All rights reserved.